 Due to anticipated cold temperatures, Maryville R-II schools will be closed Tuesday, 1/16/24.
 This will be an AMI day for all students.

-about 1 year ago, Dr. Logan Lightfoot
+almost 2 years ago, Dr. Logan Lightfoot

 Due to dangerous road conditions, all classes at Maryville R-II are cancelled for today 1/12/24.
 It will be an AMI day.
 Please check district website or our FB page for AMI instructions.

-about 1 year ago, Maryville R-II School District
+almost 2 years ago, Maryville R-II School District

 Please see attached for information regarding AMI days.

-about 1 year ago, Dr. Logan Lightfoot
+almost 2 years ago, Dr. Logan Lightfoot

 AMI Days Instructions